Lu-Feng/SelaVPR/README.md

 ```

 ### Efficient RAM Usage (optional)
-The test_efficient_ram_usage() function in test.py is used to address the issue of "RAM out of memory" (this issue may cause the program to be killed).
-You can use it simply by adding "--efficient_ram_testing" to the (train or test) run command, for example
+The `test_efficient_ram_usage()` function in `test.py` is used to address the issue of `RAM out of memory` (this issue may cause the program to be killed).
+This function saves the extracted local features in `./output_local_features/` and loads only the local features currently needed into RAM each time.
+You can use it simply by adding `--efficient_ram_testing` to the (train or test) run command, for example

 ```
 python3 train.py --datasets_folder=/path/to/your/datasets_vg/datasets --dataset_name=pitts30k --queries_per_epoch=5000 --resume=/path/to/finetuned/msls/model/SelaVPR_msls.pth --efficient_ram_testing